What Will Be the Cloud Strategy for Your Contact Center?

 Gartner predicts that 50 percent of the contact centers will be in the cloud by 2022.

 In another survey conducted by Serenova, 64% of respondents said they plan to move to the cloud or explore cloud options.
 27% said they are already using the cloud, or a move to the cloud is in process.
 Only 8% said they were not considering a move to the cloud.

 Now, it is a given that contact centers are moving towards the cloud.
 Let us take a moment to figure out why they are moving to the cloud.
 Some possible reasons are:

 You don’t have to be stuck with a significant upfront commitment to the platform provider on the number of seats or minutes.
 You don’t need to invest in the infrastructure as capital expenses, and your OPEX model would make it easier for you.

-Imagine you get the dialer, automated agent tools, omnichannel communications, workforce management, compliance & data management, integration & automation, intelligence, reporting & analytics, collaboration & accessibility, all integrated at a per-minute pricing.
+Imagine you get the dialer, automated agent tools, omnichannel communications, workforce management, compliance & data management, integration & automation, intelligence, reporting & analytics, customer collaboration & accessibility, all integrated at a per-minute pricing.
 This is how cloud contact centers are structured.

 All you need is a browser and Internet connectivity to start using the platform.